LinkedIn is a social networking site for professionals that can be used to connect with others, find jobs, and grow your brand.

 Defining your objectives on LinkedIn

-There are a number of reasons why you should take the time to define your objectives on LinkedIn.
-This will help you to focus your efforts and make sure you don’t spend time and energy on the wrong things.
+Taking the time to define your objectives on LinkedIn will help you to focus your efforts and make sure you don’t spend time and energy on the wrong things.
 Make a list of what you want to achieve and then go through the following sections to identify the best ways to achieve them.

 Your LinkedIn strategy should be linked to your wider marketing strategy.
 This means that whatever you aim to do on LinkedIn, you should be able to link it back to your wider objectives.
 For example, you may want to increase leads from your website.
 In this case, your main objective for using LinkedIn should be to drive traffic from LinkedIn to your website.